 What is Welcome Week and what’s the difference between Welcome Week and orientation?
 NYU Welcome Week is sponsored by the Student Resource Center and is open to all new NYU students.
 Welcome Week is designed to compliment a student’s school orientation which runs concurrently.
 During Welcome Week, students are provided opportunities to meet new people, get to know NYU, experience New York City, and have fun prior to the start of classes.

 Are there programs for Parents?
 Welcome Week programs are specifically for new students only, however, a "For Parent's Only" program is offered as a part of the many activities available on NYU Welcome Day.
 There are no parent programs during Welcome Week, however university representatives will be present at the NYU Welcome Day Info Fair on Move-In Day, which is open to parents.
 Parents are may also stop by the Student Resource Center for any additional questions.

 Other students I know have registered for class and I haven’t.
 When will I register and will I get into the classes I want?
-When registration occurs varies per school, but for the most part, will occur during the month of June for new students.
-Registration usually occurs via telephone or the Internet during the registration period and students are notified through either their NYU email account or US mail.
+The registration period varies per school, but for the most part, will occur during the month of June for new students.
+Registration usually occurs via telephone or online during the registration period and students are notified through either their NYU email account or US mail.
 Advisors are also available to assist with questions.
 For additional information and school-specific contacts, please refer to the Next Stop NYU Orientation and Registration page.

 Is there anything going on for parents on Move-In Day or During Welcome Week?
 Parents are invited to attend NYU Welcomes Day events, which include an Information Fair held throughout the day providing light snacks and opportunities to meet with representatives from a variety of university offices.
 Additionally, a "For Parents Only" welcome and Parent Welcome receptions and presentations will be offered through out the day.
 Details will be provided in summer mailings, and at check-in.
 Note that there are no programs for parents beyond Move-In Day.